The seasons are changing, the temperature is dropping and bright, sunny days are becoming scarcer.

-If you think you may be suffering from SAD, start out by seeing your primary care physician (PCP) to rule out any other possible physical issues.
+If you think you may be suffering from SAD, start out by seeing your primary care provider to rule out any other possible physical issues.

-If you are in otherwise good physical health, your PCP can work with you on several treatment options.
+If you are in otherwise good physical health, your provider can work with you on several treatment options.
 Every person is different, which means treatment options vary.

 But there is one thing every person suffering from SAD can do: Soak up the sun!